loader

 Safety information

-In case of accidents, the number to call is 112 NUE
+In case of injuries, the number to call is 112 NUE

-Ticks are present throughout the Friuli Venezia-Giulia region, so it is advisable to inform yourself about prevention and protection techniques: Ticks information FVG region
+The entire Friuli Venezia Giulia territory has ticks, so it is recommended to learn about prevention and protection techniques: FVG region ticks information

-The route is not recommended after and during adverse weather conditions.
+The route is not recommended during and after adverse weather conditions.

 Tips and suggestions

-It is recommended to take home all kinds of waste and to preserve the places crossed as best as possible.
+It is recommended to carry out all types of waste and preserve the places you cross as well as possible.

-Please note that the collection of plant species or parts thereof is prohibited inside the Nature Park and may be subject to restriction as per R.L.
-7/2009 in outdoor areas.
-Alist of protected species can be found at this link.
+Please remember that the collection of plant species or parts of them is prohibited inside the Natural Park and may be subject to restrictions according to L.R.
+7/2009 in external areas.
+At this link, you can consult the list of protected species.

-Please note that within the protected areas dogs must be kept on a leash.
+Please remember that inside protected areas dogs must be kept on a leash.

 Public transport